-The Company sold products to and earned license fees from Windset Holding 2010 Ltd., a Canadian corporation ("Windset") during fiscal year 2014.
-The Company also provided cooling and distribution services to Beachside Produce LLC ("Beachside"), a commodity produce distributor, in which the Chairman of Apio had a farming and ownership interest, until May 26, 2013.
-During fiscal years 2014, 2013 and 2012, the Company recognized related party revenues of \$365,000, \$2.5 million, and \$3.8 million, respectively, which have been included in product sales in the accompanying Consolidated Statements of Comprehensive Income, from the sale of products and providing cooling services to these parties.
-As a result of Beachside no longer being a related party beginning in fiscal year 2014, the \$2.1 million and \$3.1 million of service revenue, related party for fiscal years 2013 and 2012, respectively, have been reclassified to product sales in the accompanying Consolidated Statements of Comprehensive Income.
-The related receivable balances of \$304,000 and \$316,000 from Windset are included in accounts receivable, related party in the accompanying Consolidated Balance Sheets as of May 25, 2014 and May 26, 2013, respectively.
+The Company sold products to and earned license fees from Windset Holding 2010 Ltd., a Canadian corporation ("Windset") during the last three fiscal years.
+During fiscal years 2015, 2014 and 2013, the Company recognized related party revenues of \$537,000, \$365,000, and \$316,000, respectively.
+These amounts have been included in product sales in the accompanying Consolidated Statements of Comprehensive Income, from the sale of products to and license fees from Windset.
+The related receivable balances of \$306,000 and \$304,000 from Windset are included in accounts receivable, related party in the accompanying Consolidated Balance Sheets as of May 31, 2015 and May 25, 2014, respectively.

-Additionally, unrelated to the revenue transactions above, the Company purchases produce from Beachside and Windset for sale to third parties.
-During fiscal years 2014, 2013 and 2012, the Company recognized related party cost of product sales of \$1.6 million, \$6.7 million and \$5.6 million, respectively, in the accompanying Consolidated Statements of Comprehensive Income, from the sale of products purchased from these parties.
-The related accounts payable of \$134,000 and \$225,000 from Windset are included in accounts payable, related party in the accompanying Consolidated Balance Sheets as of May 25, 2014 and May 26, 2013, respectively.
+Additionally, unrelated to the revenue transactions above, the Company purchases produce from Windset for sale to third parties.
+During fiscal years 2015, 2014 and 2013, the Company recognized related party cost of product sales of \$1.6 million, \$1.6 million and \$2.1 million, respectively, in the accompanying Consolidated Statements of Comprehensive Income, from the sale of products purchased from Windset.
+The related accounts payable of \$244,000 and \$134,000 from Windset are included in accounts payable, related party in the accompanying Consolidated Balance Sheets as of May 31, 2015 and May 25, 2014, respectively.